AndreiRafael/oijson/Documentation.md

 # OIJSON Documentation

-OIJson is supposed to be simple, with as little types and functions as needed.
+OIJSON is supposed to be simple, with as little types and functions as needed.
 Therefore, it should be easy to learn to use the library by, well, *using the library*.
 That said, this single page documentation attempts to be a clarifying resource, when the code itself is not intuitive enough.

 # Enums